Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 ROK Straps For The Win

 In my case, the dry bag in question has plastic D-rings and robust stitching that I know I can ruin if I set my mind to it.
 And I did.
 Womp womp ... victory.
-The short of it is I bought a pair of Titan industrial straps (great product) only to find the stitching at my D-rings would soon fail, regardless of the Titan's rubber elasticity.
-Pro tip: if the D-rings and stitching are intended for a shoulder strap, they aren't likely engineered to tow boulders out of a ditch.
+The short of it is, I bought a pair of Titan industrial straps (great product), only to find the stitching at my D-rings would soon fail, regardless of the Titan's rubber elasticity.
+Pro tip: if manufacturers intend the D-rings and stitching for a shoulder strap, they likely didn't engineer them to tow boulders out of a ditch.

 Choosing Tie Down Straps

 Again, the Titan straps are a worthy expense but for my use, ROK straps are the better option.
-I've known about them for some time but because I rarely camp off the bike, my need for 'em got mentally tucked away with whichever dust collecting brain cells can differentiate the words "perimeter" and "parameter".
+I've known about them for some time but because I rarely camp off the bike, I mentally tucked my need for 'em away with whichever dust collecting brain cells can differentiate the words "perimeter" and "parameter".
 As luck would have it, not only did it take a mere three fellow riders to convince me I needed a set, the third, namely podcast interview Johanna Noble, gave me a pair.

-ROK tie down straps are built around two gentle, nylon loop-lock connections.
-Opposite the loops are cinching male/female clips to connect both between mounting points.
-One of the two soft straps are elastic to provide user specified flexibility.
+Two gentle nylon loop-lock connections form the core of ROK tie down straps.
+Opposite the loops are cinching male/female clips to connect both ends between mounting points.
+One of the two soft straps is elastic to provide user-specified flexibility.
 Their simple usage makes motorcycle camping much less bothersome.
 Instead of worrying about the paint on my plastics or passenger grab bars, I'm able to ride full spirit through any and all twisties.

-Titan tie down straps aren't to be ignored, however.
+However, don't ignore Titan tie down straps.
 The contents of my dry bag stand to benefit from their design.
-A recent trip through southwest Colorado employed what TRO dubs a "super clover" whereby riders camp one night, return to base (hotel), repeat three times.
-This arrangement means while yes, camping equipment is required, the cookware and other items are left behind.
+A recent trip through southwest Colorado employed what TRO dubs a "super clover," whereby riders camp one night, return to base (hotel), repeat three times.
+This arrangement means that while, yes, we require camping equipment, we leave the cookware and other items behind.
 Titan industrial tie down straps are perfect for this variable change of luggage contents, shaping my tent, sleeping bag, sleeping pad/pillow, stakes, gloves, mallet and whisk into a form that covers nothing more than my pillion seat.

 Mounting Points For Tie Down Straps

-This is what inspired my purchase(s) from the get go.
-I always want to haul whatever's needed without disturbing my ergonomics or the already fatigued paint on my motorcycle.
+This is what inspired my purchase(s) from the get-go.
+I always want to haul whatever I need without disturbing my ergonomics or further fatiguing the paint on my motorcycle.
 The aim is to be safe, comfortable and stylin' to boot.

 My hypnosis achieves nothing.
 With everything else in place, I'm growing tense but I know what I'm after.
-I want my dry bag to be secured from both sides to the passenger grab bars, gently compressed against the backrest on my topcase.
+I want to secure my dry bag from both sides to the passenger grab bars and gently compress it against the backrest on my topcase.

 All I need is the right tie down straps for this exact setup.